mdayku/wazzap/README.md

 - ✅ **Calendar Cards** - Beautiful in-chat UI to accept/reject event suggestions
 - ✅ **Email Integration** - Uses user emails from profiles to send calendar invitations
 - 📖 **How it works:** AI analyzes chat → detects scheduling → creates event suggestion → user clicks "Add to Calendar" → event created with invites sent to all attendees

+**Seinfeld Mode (Bonus Feature):**
+- ✅ **4 AI Agents** - Jerry, George, Elaine, Kramer with distinct personalities
+- ✅ **47,915 Script Lines** - Complete Seinfeld corpus from all 9 seasons
+- ✅ **Semantic RAG** - Agents retrieve relevant quotes using embeddings + cosine similarity
+- ✅ **Character Voices** - Each agent responds in their unique comedic style
+- ✅ **Contextual Responses** - Quotes selected based on conversation meaning, not keywords
+- ✅ **Toggle Per Thread** - Enable/disable and select which characters join the chat
+- 📖 **How it works:** Enable Seinfeld Mode → Select characters → They respond to messages with relevant quotes + commentary in their voice

 **Advanced AI Features (Scoped for Final Submission):**
 - 🔄 **n8n Workflow Automation** - Slack integration, email digests